12 Easy Ways to Make the World a Little Nicer

 With the increasing popularity of personal and professional video communication such as Zoom, it’s essential for kids (and some adults) to learn a new set of manners.

-5. Create a No-Judgement Zone
+5. Create a No-Judgment Zone

 6. Cough or Sneeze into Your Elbow